Alcazar (group)

 Alcazar is a Swedish nu-disco group formed in Stockholm.
 The group is one of Sweden's most successful music acts, both nationally and internationally, achieving a series of hits since their debut single in 1999.
 Globally, Alcazar sold over 12 million records between 2001 and 2004.
-The group gained international recognition in 2000 with their song "Crying at the Discoteque", which charted in the USA, Brazil, Australia, Japan, and most European countries.
+The group gained international recognition in 2000 with their song "Crying at the Discoteque", which charted in the US, Brazil, Australia, Japan, and most European countries.

 Alcazar disbanded in August 2011 after a concert at Stockholm Pride.
 They reunited in 2013 ahead of Melodifestivalen 2014 before disbanding again in 2018.
 Since then, they have only reunited on rare occasions.

 Band career

 The group formed in 1998 with three members: Andreas Lundstedt, Tess Merkel, and Annika "Annikafiore" Kjærgaard.
 Their first single, "Shine On", was a hit in Sweden, but it was with their second release, "Crying at the Discoteque" (which heavily sampled Sheila and B. Devotion's 1979 hit "Spacer"), that they achieved success across Europe.

 Both singles appeared on their album, Casino, which was written and produced by fellow Swedes Alexander Bard and Anders Hansson.

 Later editions of Casino contain a cover of The Human League's hit "Don't You Want Me", which also served as the third single from the album.
 In the United States, Alcazar gained moderate success.
 "Crying at the Discoteque" peaked at No. 44, and "Don't You Want Me" reached No. 30 on the Hot Dance Music/Club Play.

 In December 2002, Lundstedt's boyfriend at the time, Magnus Carlsson, joined the group.
 Their second album, Alcazarized, was released in Sweden in 2003 and became a big hit.
 It was released internationally in 2004 with new cover artwork and a slightly different track list.
 In September 2004, Alcazar released "This Is the World We Live In."
 The song samples Diana Ross's 1980 hit single "Upside Down" and reuses the lyrics and melody from Genesis' 1986 single "Land of Confusion".

 Their follow-up single, "Physical", also sampled an older hit: Londonbeat's "I've Been Thinking About You".
 The singles were followed by the album Dancefloor Deluxe, which was released in Sweden in August 2004.
 In the winter of 2004/2005, they released the Christmas single "Here I Am".
 Alcazar enjoyed considerable success in 2004 in their home country, Sweden.

 In 2005, the single "Start the Fire" was released.
 During the filming of its music video, Kjærgaard had an accident in which she broke her foot.